maoyuans/chronicles-of-terre/hidden/TBR/HeistPlan.md

 ---
 layout: default
 title: Heist Plan
-description: “Chronicles of Terre is a medieval fantasy setting seven years in the writing, currently for dungeons & dragons 5th edition.”
+description: “Chronicles of Terre is a medieval fantasy setting many years in the writing.”
 search_exclude: true
 nav_exclude: true
 ---